chaperyolo/javubot/README.md

 ## Step 1 - AWS Step Functions Slack Notifications

 The base code for an integration between AWS Step Functions and Slack.
-Specially thought for Data Engineers who need to comunicate the progress, failures and successes of the ETLs they make.
+Specially thought for Data Engineers using AWS Step Functions who need to comunicate the progress, failures and successes of the ETLs they make.

 Primarly based on what was done [here](https://www.fortisoft.io/send-your-aws-step-functions-execution-result-to-slack/), thank you guys at fortisoft!